HarjjotSinghh/portfolio-website/README.md

-# My Portfolio
+# My Portfolio Website
-- My portfolio website
+- A simple and responsive porfolio website for myself.
-- Has interactive animations
+- Cool animations and also interactive animations
 - Made using [express](https://expressjs.com/).
 - Written using JavaScript, CSS and HTML.